The Extended Stay Research Unit will allow Saint Louis University to take its vaccine research to the next level.

-SLU is funded by the National Institute of Allergy and Infectious Diseases, which is part of the National Institutes of Health, as one of nine Vaccine and Treatment Evaluation Units that study vaccines to protect against infectious diseases and emerging infections.
+SLU is funded by the National Institute of Allergy and Infectious Diseases, which is part of the National Institutes of Health, as one of 10 Vaccine and Treatment Evaluation Units that study vaccines to protect against infectious diseases and emerging infections.

 The facility allows SLU to conduct human challenge influenza studies, which differ from the more common flu vaccine clinical trials historically done at SLU.